Yog-1to1-code/Yog-1to1-Code/Readme.md

 ### 🕷️ Your Friendly Neighborhood Code Slinger

-- Just your average high school student by day, aspiring tech wizard by night.
+- Just an average high school student by day, aspiring tech wizard by night.
 I'm on a journey to harness the power of code and bend it to my will (for good, of course... mostly 😉).

 ### 🚀 What I'm up to: